bifurcationkit/MultiParamContinuation.jl/docs/src/index.md

 ## Limitations

-As this is early work, the following limitations need to be addressed.
+The following limitations need to be addressed.

-- It is *partially* optimized for speed (allocations, static arrays, etc)
+- It is *partially* optimized for speed (allocations, static arrays, etc).
-- It is not suitable as is for large scale problems although it is very simple to address this.
+- It is not suitable as is for large scale problems apart from sparse ones although it is very simple to address this.
 Note that the interface for jacobian free computation has yet to been pushed.
-- It only computes 2d manifolds for now, *i.e.* $n=m+2$
+- It only computes 2d manifolds for now, *i.e.* $n=m+2$.
-- It allows loose detection of continuous events (no bisection)
+- It allows loose detection of continuous events (no bisection).
 - One needs to improve interface for using BVH search tree in large dimensions.

 ## 📦 Installation